-This document was prepared by MCNS Holdings, L.P.
-MCNS Holdings, L.P. is not responsible for any liability of any nature whatsoever resulting from or arising out of use or reliance upon this specification by any party.
-This document is furnished on an "AS IS" basis and MCNS Holdings, L.P., does not provide any representa-tion or warranty, express or implied, regarding its accu-racy, completeness, or fitness for a particular purpose.
-Distribution of this document is restricted pursuant to the terms of separate agreements negotiated with each of the parties to whom this document has been furnished.
+This document is a cooperative effort undertaken at the direction of Cable Television Laboratories, Inc. for the benefit of the cable industry in general.
+Neither Cable-Labs nor any member company is responsible for any liability of any nature whatsoever resulting from or arising out of use or reliance upon this specification by any party.
+This document is furnished on an "AS IS" basis and neither CableLabs nor its members provides any representation or warranty, express or implied, regarding its accuracy, completeness, or fitness for a particular purpose.
+Distribution of this document is restricted pursuant to the terms of separate access agreements negotiated with each of the parties to whom this document has been furnished.

-©Copyright 1997 MCNS Holdings, L.P.

-All rights reserved.
+© Copyright 1999 Cable Television Laboratories, Inc. All rights reserved.